authelia/authelia/docs/configuration/access-control.md

 A subject is a representation of a user or a group of user for who the rule should apply.

 For a user with unique identifier `john`, the subject should be `user:john` and for a group uniquely identified by `developers`, the subject should be `group:developers`.
-Unlike resources there can be only one subject per rule.
-However, if multiple users or group must be matched by a rule, one can just duplicate the rule as many times as there are subjects.

-*Note: Any PR to make it a list instead of a single item is welcome.*
+Similar to resources and domains you can define multiple subjects in a single rule.

 ## Networks